whlapinel/demo-lesson/python_demo_lesson.md

 # Naming Variables

 In lines 1 and 2 we are "assigning" a value to variables.
 You can name a variable whatever you want, but it should describe what it stores, just like labeling moving boxes!

+Can you pick out the least helpful name?

+a.
+Clothes
+b.
+Books
+c.
+Stuff
+d.
+Pillows

 ![bg right:40% contain](./boxes-2.jpg)